nathanpasca/ai-spam-detector/README.md

 # AI Spam Detection System

 A Python-based spam detection system utilizing a Naive Bayes classifier and TF-IDF vectorization to classify text messages as spam or ham.
-This project was developed as part of a machine learning course assignment to demonstrate text classification techniques.
+This project was developed as part of a Advanced Cyber Security course assignment to demonstrate text classification techniques.

 ## Features